 There's an excellent rail system in Turkey, and some incredible scenic rail journeys you can take.
 Try the Eastern Express from Ankara to Kars - you'll see how the geography changes as you travel from west to east.

 If you're planning a multi-city trip, or getting out to more rural areas then we highly recommend hiring a car for your trip.
 It gives you the ultimate freedom and flexibility for getting around.

-The top "must see" is the Hagia Sophia.
 Built in 537 AD it was the largest Christian church of the Roman Empire until the fall of Constantinople in 1453 when it was converted to a mosque.
 Though there has been some recent controversy around its reopening as a mosque (after being a museum until July 2020) this won't stop you visiting.
 As you would with any place of worship, make sure you respect religious customs when you visit.

-Also while you're in Istanbul, we recommend visiting the Grand Bazaar - one of the world's largest and oldest covered markets.
+One of the world's largest and oldest covered markets.
 It's one of the world's most visited tourist destinations, so be prepared for it to be busy, but it's well worth it.
 Even if you're not in the market to buy, it's an experience itself simply wandering the stalls and taking in all the sights and smells.